szwabin/ANDI-challenge/Readme.md

 5. Use the `task2-*D.py` files to train the classifiers in 1, 2 and 3 dimensions.
 6. Use the `classify.py` code to perform the classification of the challenge dataset.

+#### Important note
+If you want to use our classifiers, download them and put to `MyData` subfolder of your working directory.

 ## References

 [1] Jason Lines, Sarah Taylor, and Anthony Bagnall.
 2018.
 Time Series Classification with HIVE-COTE: The Hierarchical Vote Collective of Transformation-Based Ensembles.
 ACM Trans.
 Knowl.
 Discov.
 Data.
 12, 5, Article 52 (July 2018), 35 pages.